DCGO Investors Have Opportunity to Lead DocGo Inc. Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-22, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DocGo Inc. ("DocGo" or the "Company") (NASDAQ: DCGO).
+28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DocGo Inc. ("DocGo" or the "Company") (NASDAQ: DCGO).

 Class Period: November 8, 2022 – September 17, 2023